MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 ### What's new with dynamic USB-C disablement

-Dynamic USB-C disablement provides IT admins with the flexibility to manage devices outside the constraints of traditional SEMM modes.
-In SEMM, Mode 0 and Mode 1 refer to the two operational modes:
+Dynamic USB-C disablement provides IT admins with greater flexibility to manage devices with a new "Mode 3" in addition to existing operational modes:

 1. **Mode 0 (Deployment Mode):**
    - This is the default mode when SEMM is not configured.